ODA Spending

 How much ODA does Australia allocate to agriculture?

-Australia was the 15th-largest DAC donor to agriculture in 2021.
+Australia was the 15th-largest DAC donor to agriculture in 2022, at 5% of total ODA.

 How is Australian agricultural ODA changing?